Selling your book to a publisher

 Getting more $$$ out of work you've already done: REPRINTS

 - If the published tear sheet is available, send both a copy of the tearsheet and a copy of the double-spaced manuscript to your reprint market.
-If you're marketing reprint rights to material already posted on a website (assuming you have retained the rights to do so), send both the URL of where it is currently posted plus an e-mailed edition.
+If you're marketing reprint rights to material already posted on a website (assuming you have retained the rights to do so), send both the URL of where it is currently posted plus an emailed edition.
 Reason: Some publications (Reader's Digest, for example) like to see the tear sheet so they have verification of original publication and issue.
-Many editors like the manuscript version (or disk/e-mail copy) so they can more easily do their own editing of the piece.
+Many editors like the manuscript version (or email copy) so they can more easily do their own editing of the piece.
 Exception: If the editor tells you ahead of time, such as in response to your query, that he or she wants only one or the other, then send only the requested format.

 - Regional magazines, which usually prefer stories with their own regional slant, will sometimes reprint travel articles about destinations outside their region, especially if you can connect the location to their region in some way.